rachelandrew/grid-by-example/index.md

 ## Latest Grid News {#news}

+I have published the first seven videos in a new free tutorial series teaching grid layout.
+[You can find those here](/video).

 The CSS Working Group have resolved that the CSS Grid Layout specification [should transition to Candidate Recommendation status](https://www.w3.org/blog/CSS/2016/08/04/minutes-telecon-294/) _August 2016_.

 Browser implementations are happening at great speed.
 I've put together some information [here](/browsers) - check out the Meta Bugs if you want to track progress in a particular browser.